mikepapadim/llama2.tornadovm.java/README.md

 This test aims to illustrate the collaborative efficiency gained by integrating Vector API, employing off-heap memory types via MemorySegments for read-only weights, and TornadoVM.
 Following the profiling of the original Java implementation, optimization was directed at offloading only the last matrix vector computation to the GPU through TornadoVM.

 To ensure unbiased and reliable performance evaluation, the test will be executed over more than 100 iterations.
-This extended duration allows the Java Virtual Machine (JVM) to reach a warmed-up state, ensuring stability in performance measurements.
+This extended duration allows the Java Virtual Machine (JVM) to reach a warm-up state, ensuring stability in performance measurements.

 ### Multi-threaded

 `llama2.java` executed with `-Djava.util.concurrent.ForkJoinPool.common.parallelism=24`
-We record in the following table the maximum of token per second achieved after warm-up.
+We record in the following table the maximum of tokens per second achieved after warm-up.

 | Model | Tokens per second | Speedup vs. llama2.java | Implementation |
 | ------|------------------ | -------------------- | -------------- |